Classic 4 day Inca Trail

 • Emergency First-Aid kit and oxygen bottle.

-BRIEFING: Before the hike, you will meet your hiking guide and the other members of your group.
-Your guide will explain all about the hike route and all the necessary recommendations will be provided to you for a great hiking experience.
+BRIEFING: Before the hike, you’ll meet your guide and the other members of your group.
+Your guide will explain the hiking route in detail and provide all the necessary recommendations to ensure a great experience.

 ×Not Included: